hibbitts-design/grav-skeleton-helios-course-hub/README.md

 <div align="center">

-# ☀️ Grav Helios Course Hub Skeleton
+# ☀️ Grav Helios Course Hub Skeleton Package

 <p><em>Give your courses a modern, open home on the web – with content in portable Markdown files you control.</em></p>